Unlock the power of sport across Nine in 2022

 Look out for our Wide World of Sport Mini Match content across all major sport codes.
 It’s the best of all sport, curated with only the highlights in mind that connect with a highly engaged fan base.

-Ensuring women’s sport maintains and gains momentum in the year ahead, we will launch Gamechangers, featuring the top 50 influential women in sport, in The Sydney Morning Herald and The Age.
+Ensuring women’s sport gains momentum in the year ahead, Nine will launch Gamechangers, featuring the Top 50 influential women in sport, in The Sydney Morning Herald and The Age.

 Coming in 2022